wallarm/product-documentation/docs/4.6/fast/en/dsl/phase-generate.md

 `'; ping DNS_MARKER'`
     {% endcollapse %}

-    > #### Info:: Markers operation logic
+    !!! info "Markers operation logic"
-    > If the Detect phase detects a marker from any payload in the server's response, then the attack is successful, meaning that the vulnerability was successfully exploited.
+        If the Detect phase detects a marker from any payload in the server's response, then the attack is successful, meaning that the vulnerability was successfully exploited.
 To see detailed information about the Detect phase operating with markers, proceed to this [link][link-markers].